htcondor/htcondor/docs/admin-manual/security.rst

 Security Overview
 -----------------

-Beginning in HTCondor version 9, a main goal is to make all condor installations easier to secure.
-In previous versions, a default installation typically required additional steps after setup to enable end-to-end security for all users and daemons in the system.
+One main goal of HTCondor is to make all condor installations easier to secure.
+In older versions, a default installation typically required additional steps after setup to enable end-to-end security for all users and daemons in the system.
 Configuring various different types of authentication and security policy could also involve setting quite a number